The Product Regulation and Liability Review: France

 Year in review

-In France, and in particular within the healthcare sector, litigation has increased considerably in the past five years, and this trend is reinforced by the adoption of the class-action mechanism.
+In France, and in particular within the healthcare sector, litigation has increased considerably in the past 10 years, and this trend is reinforced by the adoption of the class action mechanism.

-Indeed, since the Mediator case in 2013,85 involving an anti-diabetic medicinal product marketed since 1976, which was prescribed off-label as an appetite suppressant and caused several cases of valvular disease, patients have launched several actions.
+The most emblematic of these cases dates back to 2013 and was the subject of a judgment on 29 March 2021, more than 10 years after the opening of a judicial investigation: the Mediator case, involving an anti-diabetic medicinal product marketed since 1976, which was prescribed off-label as an appetite suppressant and caused several cases of valvular disease.

-Aside from the general trend for an increase in civil and criminal litigation, which must now be considered a key and central legal fact (particularly since the Mediator case, and particularly within the health sector), the availability of the class-action mechanism in France is undoubtedly increasing the risk of litigation across all the industrial sectors.
-This should lead companies to adopt protective behaviours, or to renew and reinforce existing practices (e.g., in terms of internal compliance and audit) and, in doing so, to duly consider the whole spectrum of regulation in their respective sectors, including in relation to regulatory obligations, transparency rules and conflicts of interest.
+Aside from the general trend for an increase in civil and criminal litigation, which must now be considered a key and central legal fact (particularly since the Mediator case, and particularly within the health sector), the availability of the class action mechanism in France and the recent admission of the mechanism by the judge are undoubtedly increasing the risk of litigation across all the industrial sectors.
+This should lead companies to adopt protective behaviours or to renew and reinforce existing practices (e.g., in terms of internal compliance and audit) and, in doing so, to duly consider the whole spectrum of regulation in their respective sectors, including in relation to regulatory obligations, transparency rules and conflicts of interest.

-1 Christophe Hénin is a partner and Julie Vasseur is an associate at Intuity.
+1 Christophe Hénin is a partner, Marine Zoroddu is an associate and Robin Boureau is a paralegal at Intuity.

 2 Based on Article 1240 of the French Civil Code as modified by Ordonnance No. 2016-131 of 10 February 2016: 'Every act whatever of man that causes damage to another obliges him by whose fault it occurred to repair it.'